fandoghpaas/fandogh-manifests/Database/MySQL/README.md

 MySQL is the world's most popular open source database.
 With its proven performance, reliability and ease-of-use, MySQL has become the leading database choice for web-based applications, covering the entire range from personal projects and websites, via e-commerce and information services, all the way to high profile web properties including Facebook, Twitter, YouTube, Yahoo! and many more.

 ## Variable Table
-> Value of `variables` mentioned in this table should be overwritten with values of your choice, before deployment.
+>  **Before deployment** value of `variables` mentioned in this table should be overwritten with values of your choice.

 |Variable | Description |
 |--- |--- |